 Membership Rewards vs Qantas Frequent Flyer or Velocity direct earn cards

-Keeping your options open and Membership Rewards cards in mind when factoring in your spending habits and desired use of your points in the long run is relevant to those with more flexible rewards in mind than just Qantas (and redemptions with their partners) – if you’re likely to go for a premium hotel, rather than airline experience for example, then any Membership Rewards card is a great place to start.
+Keeping your options open and Membership Rewards cards in mind when factoring in your spending habits and desired use of your points in the long run is relevant to those with more flexible rewards in mind than just Qantas (and redemptions with their partners).
+If you are likely to go for a premium hotel, rather than airline experience, for example, then a Membership Rewards card is a great place to start.

-You can also use Membership Rewards points for transfer to Virgin Australia, and American Express and Virgin often run transfer bonuses of 15%, increasing the value of your points accordingly.
+You can also use Membership Rewards points for transfer to Velocity, which often runs transfer bonuses, increasing the value of your points accordingly.

-Ultimately, it’s all about your own particular travel and spending habits – if you mix and match airlines and fares to suit your needs, or don’t fly much at all, then a more flexible card reward scheme may do the trick for you as you can transfer points over to a program with a redemption opportunity as you see fit.
+Ultimately, it is all about your own particular travel and spending habits.
+If you mix and match airlines and fares to suit your needs, or do not fly much at all, then a more flexible card reward scheme may do the trick for you as you can transfer points over to a program with a redemption opportunity as you see fit.

 Acceptance of American Express by retailers

-American Express in Australia (much like the US and UK) is not accepted by all merchants, and others charge an additional fee for use of American Express.
-As such, any savvy points earner would have both an American Express card plus a Mastercard or Visa to hand for times when Amex is not accepted.
+American Express in Australia (much like the US and UK) is not accepted by all merchants, and others charge an additional fee for payment with an American Express card.
+As such, any savvy points earner would have both an American Express card plus a Mastercard or Visa on-hand for times when Amex is not accepted/preferred.

-The value of keeping a dedicated American Express card linked to Membership Rewards comes from higher than 1:1 earn rates; additional ancillary card benefits; signup bonuses; and points transfer flexibility.
+The value of keeping a dedicated American Express card linked to Membership Rewards comes from the ability to earn a decent amount of flexible points on spend, additional ancillary card benefits, sign-up bonuses, and points transfer flexibility.

 All Amex-issued cards, regardless of rewards program, come with ‘Amex Offers‘ which are immediate statement credits for hitting a spend target with a specific retailer.

 I have, for example, been targeted with offers such as a $30 credit for $150 spent at Myer, or $50 for $350 spent with Qantas.